acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

  6.0,
  7.0]
 ```
-So all our errors are some rational number times epsilon (0.015625 is 1/64).
-For values larger than epsilon  the step size is $k * \epsilon$ where $k$ is an integer.
-For values smaller than epsilon it's $(1/2^{k} * \epsilon)$.
+OK so epsilon itself is not the smallest difference we can express (that was already clear).
+But it is the basis for representing all small differences because all our errors are some rational number times epsilon.
+For values larger than epsilon  the step size is $k \cdot \epsilon$ where $k$ is an integer.
+For values smaller than epsilon it's $\epsilon/2^{k}$ (e.g. 0.015625 is 1/64).
 So epsilon really _is_ the fundamental building block of small number representations (at least close to 0), which explains the quantization effect I saw.

+## At the Bottom of Everything

 This is very much a inductive approach to understanding the problem, one where I'm working backwards from the data.
 I could come at this from deductive angle but I think that would involve reading IEEE specs, CS textbooks, and Python source code.
-All that sounds fun but I want to return to my main project of simulating multi-armed bandits.
+All that sounds fun (seriously!) but I want to return to my main project of simulating multi-armed bandits.
 So, at least for now, this is proof enough for me.

 _Now, we are finally done._